How to Start an Internet Pharmacy Startup Like Capsule?

 Being compliant with data privacy laws is very crucial for all healthcare startups.
 It is not only legally mandatory but it also influences the choice of users as awareness around privacy issues has increased among individuals in the last few years

-Investors also never show their interest to invest in a startup that isn’t compliant with data privacy laws at the organization and at the technology level.
+Investors also never show their interest in investing in a startup that isn’t compliant with data privacy laws at the organization and the technology level.

 • Fail to generate multiple revenue streams